HVAC Contractors Near You

 Modernize provides homeowner reviews and ratings as well as BBB ratings, and Google ratings for all of our contractors so that you can get a feel for your contractor selection before hiring.

 Central Air Conditioning Installation Costs Near You

-Installing a central air conditioner in your home assuming that you have existing ductwork in place for the forced air heating and cooling system for a 2,000 square foot home would cost you anywhere from $3,200 to $4,0000 in total installation costs.
-Central AC prices near you can increase depending on the energy efficiency of the unit being installed, the brand, and average local labor rates per hour (usually around $38 per hour).
+Installing a central air conditioner in your home assuming that you have existing ductwork in place for the forced air heating and cooling system for a 2,000 square foot home would cost you anywhere from $5,000 and $9,000 in total installation costs.
+Central AC prices near you can increase depending on the energy efficiency of the unit being installed, the brand, and average local labor rates per hour (usually around $38 to $50 per hour).

-When installing a new central AC unit, you’ll want to decide what a fair price for installing a new central air conditioner near you is.
+If you do not have an existing ductwork installed in your home, or it needs to be repaired too, you will have to add this cost to your HVAC installation.
 As long as the project scope is the same, installation costs should be pretty similar across the board, which is why you should request multiple quotes from installers near you.

 We suggest always getting HVAC installation cost estimates from at least four contractors in your area.

 It is important to find a reliable heating and air conditioner contractor so that your repair or replacement can be done as quickly as possible.
 To determine the best professional fit for your HVAC installation project there are a few things you can do before hiring that are extremely helpful to finding the right person for the job.